Qingshui Geothermal Park

 Qingshui Geothermal Park Introduction

-Along Provincial Highway 7B, after passing by Changpi Lake, you will see a place with white smoke and steam rising, which is the famous Qing Shui Geothermal.
-Continuing forward will bring you to Qing Shui Geothermal Park.
-Located in the Qing Shui Valley south of Qing Shui Village, Qing Shui Geothermal Park boasts rich geothermal resources and is classified as an alkaline spring.
-The spring water is clear and reaches temperatures of up to 95 degrees Celsius, making it a great spot for picnicking in the outdoors.
-Originally a geothermal plaza for the old CPC work station, the first geothermal power plant in Taiwan was completed here in 1981.
-Currently, Qing Shui Geothermal Park features facilities including three cooking pools, two foot baths, a resting area, and a souvenir shop.
-The cooking pools and foot baths use water from geothermal well No. 19, allowing visitors to enjoy a picnic.
-The food cooked in the boiling spring water is surprisingly tasty; with good time management, you can achieve delicious onsen eggs, savoring the runny yolk, and then relax in the foot baths—making it a wonderful enjoyment and a fulfilling holiday experience.
+Along Taiwan Provincial Highway 7B, after passing by Changpi Lake, you will see a place ahead with white smoke and steam, which is the famous Qing Shui Geothermal.
+Continuing forward, you will arrive at Qing Shui Geothermal Park.
+Qing Shui Geothermal Park is located in the Qing Shui Valley to the south of Qing Shui Village and is rich in geothermal resources.
+It features an alkaline spring with clear spring water, and the water temperature reaches as high as 95 degrees Celsius, making it a great spot for picnicking in the countryside.
+Originally, Qing Shui Geothermal Park was the geothermal plaza of the old CPC work station, and in 1981, the first geothermal power plant in Taiwan was completed here.
+Currently, Qing Shui Geothermal Park has three cooking pools, two foot bathing pools, a resting area, and a sales section.
+The cooking and foot bathing pools use the water from Geothermal Well No. 19, providing visitors an opportunity to picnic.
+The food cooked in the boiling spring water turns out surprisingly delicious; by controlling the cooking time, you can enjoy a tasty hot spring egg, savoring the runny yolk, and then relax in the foot bathing pool, which is a wonderful enjoyment and a fulfilling way to spend a leisurely holiday.

 Qingshui Geothermal Park Travel Information